Winc is a personalized wine club that helps you choose wines based on food flavors you like, regions you’re interested in and ratings from members.

 Especially if you prefer value-oriented wines.

-I think where Winc really stands out is their modern approach to ordering wine online.
+I think what really sets Winc apart from other wine clubs is their modern approach to ordering wine online:

-First off, they make their own wine.
-That is really rare for a wine club.
+- They make their own wine, which is really rare for a wine club.

-Second, they’ve figured out how to incorporate their customer first wine selection algorithm into their business model.
-Smart!
+- They’ve figured out how to incorporate their customer first wine selection algorithm into their business model.

-And finally (maybe most importantly) the wines are a great value.
-Tasty and reasonably priced.
+- The wines are a great value that are tasty and reasonably priced.

 If I were to write a short overall review for Winc, here’s what it would be: